Vietnam Veterans Family Study

 When examining mortality amongst the children of Vietnam veterans, the research found that the children of Vietnam veterans and Vietnam-era personnel had lower mortality rates when compared to the general Australian population and that there were no significant differences in deaths from cancer.
 Sons of Vietnam veterans deployed had a higher mortality rate compared with Vietnam-era personnel from late teenage years to adulthood, largely due to external causes which include car accidents, misadventure and suicide.

-To see the full reports please follow these links:
+To see the full reports released in 2014 please follow these links:

 - Volume 1: Introduction and Summary of the Studies of Vietnam Veteran Families (PDF 614 KB)